How to Plan and Launch an MVP: A Go-to-Market Strategy

 • and what makes your product stand out.

-This will lead you to define the value proposition and compose a business model and plan.
-By the way, all aspects mentioned above are vital points when creating a pitch deck, as investors should know about such crucial information.
+This will lead you to define the value proposition and compose a concise business model and plan.

 Communication Plan

 You also have to think about the user touchpoints.
 How are people going to learn about your product?
 As such, you need to shortlist the most appropriate channels for spreading the word about your product release.
-For instance, you may utilize professional forums and entrepreneur groups, pages like Product Hunt, social media like LinkedIn, or any other places that'll allow you to connect with your target audience, build in public, and spread your promotional materials.
+For instance, you may utilize professional forums and entrepreneur groups, pages like Product Hunt, social media like LinkedIn, or any other places that'll allow you to connect with your target audience and spread your promotional materials.

 Product Launch Checklist